It sounds contradictory, but it’s a very helpful form of insurance.

 Understanding each type of coverage will better help you and your independent insurance agent determine the best policy for you.

-Who Needs It?
+Who Needs Inland Marine Insurance?

 Anyone who regularly sends or transports goods, materials, or equipment over land can benefit from inland marine insurance.

-Here is just a small sample of businesses that can (and should!) have inland marine coverage:
+Here is just a small sample of businesses that can—and should—have inland marine coverage:

 - Party rental companies